sheyn018/Flowise-AI/agile/charter.md

   - Develop a functional document upload system.
   - Implement an accurate document vectorization process.
   - Integrate with Pinecone for document storage.
-  - Create a user-friendly bot creation interface.
+  - Create a robust bot interaction logic.

+#### User Story
+- **User Description:** As a company employee
+- **Need:** I want to upload documents, vectorize them, store them in Pinecone, and create bots to interact with the documents
+- **Benefit Statement:** So that I can efficiently manage and retrieve information from business documents.

 #### Success Criteria
 - 95% of uploaded documents are successfully vectorized.
 - 100% integration with Pinecone for document storage and retrieval.
-- Positive feedback from initial internal users on the bot creation feature.
+- Positive feedback from initial internal users on the bot interaction feature.
 - No critical bugs in the final deployment.

 #### Project Scope
-- **In-Scope:** Document upload, document vectorization, Pinecone integration, bot creation.
+- **In-Scope:** Document upload, document vectorization, Pinecone integration, bot interaction logic.
 - **Out-of-Scope:** External user access, advanced bot features beyond basic interaction.

+#### Key Performance Indicators (KPIs)
+- 95% of uploaded documents are successfully vectorized.
+- 100% integration with Pinecone for document storage and retrieval.
+- Positive feedback from initial internal users on the bot interaction feature.
+- No critical bugs in the final deployment.

 #### Stakeholders and Roles
 - **Project Sponsor:** Senior Management